55 Cancri Af

 55 Cancri Af (abbreviated 55 Cnc Af), also designated Rho^{1} Cancri f and formally named Harriot /'hæriət/, is an exoplanet approximately 41 light-years away from Earth in the constellation of Cancer (the Crab).
-55 Cancri f is the fourth-known planet (in order of distance) from the star 55 Cancri and the first planet to have been given the designation of "f".
+55 Cancri Af is the fourth-known planet (in order of distance) from the star 55 Cancri A and the first planet to have been given the designation of "f".

 Name

 In July 2014 the International Astronomical Union launched NameExoWorlds, a process for giving proper names to certain exoplanets and their host stars.
 The process involved public nomination and voting for the new names.
 In December 2015, the IAU announced the winning name was Harriot for this planet.
 The winning name was submitted by the Royal Netherlands Association for Meteorology and Astronomy of the Netherlands.
 It honors the astronomer Thomas Harriot.